Most business owners know they need to focus on core competencies, so why do so many businesses struggle to be their own technical support?

 4. Tech support always shows up in person

-Your IT services partner company should be able to remotely access your network.
+Regardless of who you get your Managed IT Service from, they should be able to remotely access your network.
 This improves response time and saves money, as many problems can be resolved without an on-site visit.
 If tech support is always showing up for even minor problems, ask them to start remotely accessing your network, or find someone who can.

 5. You can’t really understand what your IT support is saying